Elizabeth Kerekere: Political career

 Kerekere stood in the Ikaroa-Rāwhiti electorate for the Green Party of Aotearoa New Zealand in the 2017 New Zealand general election.
 She placed third of three candidates with 1,924 votes.
 Her list placing of 19th was too low for her to enter parliament as a list MP.

 Kerekere contested Ikaroa-Rāwhiti for the Green Party again in 2020.
 Although she again did not win Ikaroa-Rāwhiti, Kerekere entered parliament ninth on the Green Party's list.
+Upon her election, and until her resignation from the Green Party in May 2023, she was appointed the Green Party deputy musterer (whip) and spokesperson for arts, culture and heritage, the community and voluntary sector, health, Māori development, rainbow communities, statistics, and Whānau Ora.
+She is a member of the health select committee and the Pae Ora legislation committee.

+COVID-19 household isolation breach

-On 15 March 2022, Kerekere resigned from her position as the Green Party spokesperson for Health and COVID-19 Response after she broke COVID-19 isolation rules by flying from Gisborne to Wellington despite being a household contact.
-She was also removed from her position on the Health Select Committee until further notice.
+On 15 March 2022, Kerekere resigned from her position as the Green Party spokesperson for Health and acting spokesperson for COVID-19 Response after she broke COVID-19 isolation rules by flying from Gisborne to Wellington despite being a household contact for COVID-19.
+She was also temporarily removed from her position on the Health Select Committee.
 The Green Party also notified health authorities of the breach.
 Kerekere apologised for her actions and stated that she would cooperate with investigators.